shapiromatron/bmds/docs/installation.rst

 .. _`pytest`: http://doc.pytest.org/en/latest/

-Some tests also create export files, which can be manually inspected to ensure that they're in the proper format.
-By default, tests do not create manual export files, though all other aspects of the API are executed to ensure that they method calls work as expected.
-To enable creation of the output files for inspection, set the environment variable ``BMDS_CREATE_OUTPUTS=TRUE``.

 There's a built in Makefile command, ``make dev`` that creates a tmux application which auto-update the documentation; check out the ``Makefile`` for a list of other built-in actions.